SamuraiBarbi/workstation-icarus/README.md

 >     - [Codeium](https://marketplace.visualstudio.com/items?itemName=Codeium.codeium)

+#### Setting Preferred Date Format
+Use **%A - %B %d,  %Y %I:%M:%S %p** as preferred date format.

+#### Setting Up Online Accounts
+When setting up **Online Accounts** keep in mind that you must be using the **Nouveou** video drivers because clicking Google in the providers list will not trigger the browser page to load if using Nvidia proprietary drivers.
+Use Nouveou drivers while getting online accounts set up and once finished switch back to using the **Nvidia** drivers via the **Driver Manager**

 #### Identifying IOMMU Groups and PCI Device Bus IDS

 Now let's just verify that our host OS ready for virtualization by confirming IMMOU support, and AMD-Vi features are enabled.